snowfire/Beautymail/README.md

 See [this blog post](https://medium.com/@edwardsteven/using-lumen-and-laravel-mail-with-mailgun-270415daed37) for more details and how to use different mail libraries in lumen:

-### Configure beautymail classes and configuration paramaters
+### Configure Beautymail classes and configuration parameters

-In order to get beautymail working on lumen need to add the following to your `bootstrap/app.php` in order to resolve missing config files, parameters and classes (before you register `BeautymailServiceProvider`):
+In order to get Beautymail working on Lumen you need to add the following to your `bootstrap/app.php` in order to resolve missing config files, parameters and classes (before you register `BeautymailServiceProvider`):

     // Provide required path variables
     $app->instance('path.config', env("STORAGE_DIR", app()->basePath()) .
 DIRECTORY_SEPARATOR . 'config');